Cvikli/MemoizeTyped.jl/README.md

 # Type safe memoize of function calls

+[ EXPERIMENTAL ] Please be careful, this is in too early stage!

 It is a inspiartion of [Memoize.jl](https://github.com/JuliaCollections/Memoize.jl) and [Memoization.jl](https://github.com/marius311/Memoization.jl)

 We want the simples UX to memoize a call.